Chaitalykundu/Web-Development/02-CSS/01-Basic/06-Icons/theory.md

+# Overview

+- Introduction
+- How To Add Icons
+- Bootstrap icons
+- Font Awesome icons
+- Google icons

+&nbsp;

+&nbsp;

+# Chapter Summary

+- Icons can be defined as the images or symbols used in any computer interface refer to an element.

+- It is a **graphical** representation of a file or program that helps the user to identify about the type of file quickly.

+- There are given some of the icon libraries such as **Bootstrap icons**, **Font Awesome icons**, and **Google icons**

+&nbsp;

+&nbsp;

+# Introduction

 Icons can easily be added to your HTML page, by using an icon library.

 Icons can be defined as the images or symbols used in any computer interface refer to an element.